dkay64/SRGANProject/README.md

 # SRGANProject

-A GAN to convert low resolution images into high resolution, this SR GAN project is inspired by the following paper: https://arxiv.org/pdf/1609.04802.pdf
+A super resolution GAN to convert low resolution images into high resolution, this SR GAN project is inspired by the following paper: https://arxiv.org/pdf/1609.04802.pdf

 Dataset used: